Sepidehfahiman1998/netlist-and-bench-generation-with-python-program/README.md

 write_verilog -noattr XXXX.v

+Then you can give the yosys output file to our program to generate a netlist and a bench .
 *********************************************************************************************************************************

-Then you can give the yosys output file to our program to generate a netlist and a bench .
+# important points

 *********************************************************************************************************************************
 # example : shift register module